The gravity of the matter means nothing to those at peace.

 9. Have a go-to podcast that inspires you and shifts your mindset

-Start listening to personal development podcasts during time that you’re not doing anything else with.
+Start listening to personal development podcasts during time that you’re not doing anything else.
 I listen to podcasts while I’m getting ready in the morning and during my commute to and from work.

 Personally, I know that if I’m in a funk the fastest and most effective way for me to get out of it is to listen to a podcast episode.
 This gets me out of my own head, remembering my “why”, and feeling grateful and focused.
 Here’s a list of my top 6 favorite podcast episodes!

 As cliché as it sounds, forcing a smile on your face can actually boost your happiness almost instantly.
 Your facial expressions (and posture for that matter) have an effect on your happiness.
 It’s best if you smile and try to think positively though – smiling and thinking “this is really stupid” is not as effective (no shocker here). 🙂

 If you act happy, you’re more likely to be happy.
 So, start by practicing smiling the rest of the day so that you are emanating joy.
 I bet you’ll be feeling better than you are now in just a few hours.